Current ratio: formula, examples and what it means

-Learn how the current ratio checks short term health, helps you spot risks, and manage cash with confidence.
+Learn how the current ratio helps you measure short term liquidity and manage your cash flow.

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio